open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

 | Supported pipeline types | traces, metrics, logs  |
 | Distributions            | [contrib]              |

+**Note**: This component was marked as unmaintained on 2022-11-30, it will be removed from official builds on 2023-05-30

 The Coralogix exporter sends traces, metrics and logs to [Coralogix](https://coralogix.com/).

 > Please review the Collector's [security